CodeYourFuture/immersive-go-course/kafka-cron/README.md

 How many containers being down can our system tolerate?

 What happens to the Kafka system logs and the metrics that our binaries export?
 Did our alerts fire?
+If not, consider how they could be improved - remember, the point of them is to tell us when something's wrong!

 ### Dealing with long-running jobs and load (challenging)